creativescala/doodle/docs/src/pages/pictures/path.md

 ```

 @:image(open-closed-paths.png) {
-  alt = A curve drawn as an open and a closed path
+  alt = "A curve drawn as an open and as a closed path"
-  title = A curve drawn as an open and a closed path
+  title = "A curve drawn as an open and as a closed path"
 }